eluv-io/content-bitcode/examples/README.md

 # Base module

-In order to begin to write the bracket challenge sample (the game), we need to author a bare bones callable piece of content bitcode. *If you have not already, please review [Content Fabric Readme](../README.md)*.
+In order to begin to write the bracket challenge sample (the game), we need to author a bare bones callable piece of content bitcode. *If you have not already, please review [bitcode readme](../README.md)*.

 Here is a base module: